BMW S65 Engine ProblemsPin

 • Have at least $1500 put aside for repairs.
 It will happen.

 Overall, I would consider this to be reliable, but keep in mind what the engine was derived from.
 It is a performance engine and needs attention.
 Change out the bearing rods if you’re worried about it, and keep an eye on the oil.
-This will help ensure long life to the engine.
-If you are one who has been looking to jump into a E9X M3 due to them becoming somewhat affordable now.
-I would say jump on in.
+This will help ensure a long life for the engine.
+If you are one who has been looking to jump into a E9X M3 due to them becoming somewhat affordable now, I would say jump on in.
 Make sure to look over the maintenance records, and do a pre-purchase inspection.

 S65 Reliably Score: 2